solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 ## Step 2: Design a proof of concept solution

-- Check in with your teams to ensure that they are transitioning from step to step on time.
+- Check-in with your teams to ensure that they are transitioning from step to step on time.

 - Provide feedback on their responses to the business needs and design.

-  - Try asking questions first that will lead the participants to discover the answers on their own.
+  - Try asking questions first which will lead the participants to discover the answers on their own.

 - Provide feedback for their responses to the customer's objections.

-  - Try asking questions first that will lead the participants to discover the answers on their own.
+  - Try asking questions first which will lead the participants to discover the answers on their own.

 ## Step 3: Present the solution